cloudControl/documentation/Platform Documentation.md

 ### Reduce the Number of Requests

 Perceived web application performance is mostly influenced by the frontend.
 It's very common that the highest optimization potential lies in reducing the overall number of requests per page view.
-Common techniques to do this is combining and minimizing javascript and css files into one file each and using sprites for images.
+One common technique to accomplish this is combining and minimizing javascript and css files into one file each and using sprites for images.

 ### Caching Early

-After you have reduced the total number of requests it's recommended to cache as far away from your database as possible.
-Using far future expire headers to avoid that browsers request ressources at all.
-The next best way of reducing the number of requests that hit your backends is to cache complete responses in the loadbalancer.
+After you have reduced the total number of requests, it's recommended to cache as far away from your database as possible.
+Using far-future `expires` headers avoids that browsers request resources at all.
+The next best way of reducing the number of requests that hit your containers is to cache complete responses in the loadbalancer.
 For this we offer caching directly in the loadbalancing and routing tier.

 #### Caching Proxy